emaloney/MBDataEnvironment/README.md

 If this expression were not returning the expected result, there are a number of possible reasons why.
 Perhaps `$dictionary`, `$key` or `$index` has an unexpected value.
 Or maybe the `.propertyValue` or `.anotherValue` subreferences are returning `nil`.

-##### ^log()
+##### ^log(...)

 To inspect the innards of an expression, you could wrap some or all of it in one or more calls to `^log()`.

 The `^log()` function accepts an object expression as a parameter.
-When invoked, the function writes some debugging information to the console, including the expression being logged and the value it yields.
-The function then returns the value yielded by its input parameter expression.
+When invoked, the function logs debugging information to the console, showing the input expression and the value it yields when evaluated.
+The function then returns that value.

 Here, four portions of the expression above are wrapped in calls to `^log()`: